 If you are granted a visa, you must abide by its conditions.
 Failure to comply with these conditions could result in the cancellation of your visa.
 These conditions include (but are not limited to):

-- Complete the course within the duration specific in the CoE
+Complete the course within the duration specified in the CoE

 Different visa conditions apply to you and your family members.
 You can check your visa conditions in Visa Entitlement Verification Online (VEVO).
 You must comply with the state and territory laws of Australia.